sct/overseerr/docs/support/faq.md

 ## Requests

-### I approved a requested movie and radarr didn't search for it!
+### I approved a requested movie and Radarr didn't search for it!

-**A:** Check your minimum availability in radarr.
+**A:** Check your minimum availability in Radarr.
 If an added item does not meet the minimum availability, no search will be performed.
-Also verify that radarr did not search for it by checking the radarr logs.
-Lastly, verify the item was not already being monitored by radarr.
-Currently there is no state sync with radarr.
+Also verify that Radarr did not search for it by checking the Radarr logs.
+Lastly, verify the item was not already being monitored by Radarr.
+Currently there is no state sync with Radarr.

 ### Help!
 My request still shows "requested" even though it's in Plex!?!